coldenate/homework-py/README.md

 # homework-py

-## NOTICE

-This is an unofficial wrapper for FACTS SIS Renweb.
+An unofficial wrapper for FACTS SIS Renweb.
 It utilizes a combination of web scraping and data parsing to objectify student data.
-There are plans to branch out to other services like Canvas, Moodle, and Google Classroom.
+There *are* plans to branch out to other services like Canvas, Moodle, and Google Classroom.

 ## Why is this project a little dead?

 <details>
     <summary>TLDR: It got really difficult to keep up with the changes to the websites.
 Webscraping for makeshift api is not a sound way of doing this.
-Or at least I think.... </summary>
+Or at least I think.... `¯\_(ツ)_/¯` </summary>
         While I was working on attempting to reverse engineer another login form for Renweb, I came to the conclusion that it was not worth the effort trying to reverse every single login for each and every school.
 I don't know the actual sitemaps of individual pages for different schools as they may be able to edit the layout.
 I am also pretty stuck on some problems, but I have none to list because they require a ton of access to real datasets from my school's database.
 I think it was when I saw the global login form, I lost the groove that drove the first ~45 commits.
 If I find anything out, I may hit back to this repo, but for now, this is just a web scraping wrapper for Renweb.
 (Posing as a normal wrapper for an api that I don't have access to.
 Renweb closed that off a while ago, and you have to partner with them for heavy business - according to what I read.)

         This repo will capture what I was able to write at an educational standpoint.
 My knowledge of oop and data comprehension.
 If you go to the school "HCA" and understand the following abbreviations [HCA, FBC] and know a man with a name that sounds like "*o***Kay** *would*" - then I have good news for you.
 This project does work with our school's sitemap because it is the only one I have the ability to test in.

 </details>

+I won't fully let go of this project as a maintainer, I simply would like to step back, (especially because I have no data to work with) and learn a little bit more about the subject matter and target problem. :) Cheers!

 ## Getting started